dotnet/arcade/cmake-scenarios.md

 ### Outcome #2: Official builds setup and maintenance is reliable and costs lowered
 **Current**: Build agents are tied to a specific version of CMake.

-**Desired**: Build VMs are more contained and not dependent on a particular build agent for CMake installations.
+**Desired**: Build agents are more contained and not dependent on a particular build agent for CMake installations.
 Thus, the same agent can build multiple repositories and branches.

-## Service a .NET Core repository
+## Service a .NET Core release
-A .NET Core team member who would like to service a release branch, and needs the release configuration to rebuild.
+A .NET Core team member who would like to service a release, and needs the release configuration to rebuild.

 ### Narrative
 I am a .NET Core team member who is assigned to service a [CoreFx](https://github.com/dotnet/corefx) release to address an issue reported in the product.